sashakid/ios-guide/README.md

 ## Facade

 The Facade design pattern provides a unified interface to a set of interfaces in a subsystem.
-The pat-tern defines a higher-level interface that makes the subsystem easier to use by reducing complexity and hiding the communication and dependencies between subsystems.
+The pattern defines a higher-level interface that makes the subsystem easier to use by reducing complexity and hiding the communication and dependencies between subsystems.

-NSImage
+__NSImage__

 The `NSImage` class of the AppKit framework provides a unified interface for loading and using images that can be bitmap-based (such as those in JPEG, PNG, or TIFF format) or vector-based (such as those in EPS or PDF format).
-NSImage can keep more than one representation of the same image; each representation is a kind of NSImageRep object.
+NSImage can keep more than one representation of the same image; each representation is a kind of `NSImageRep` object.
 NSImage automates the choice of the representation that is appropriate for a particular type of data and for a given display device.
 It also hides the details of image manipulation and selection so that the client can use many different underlying representations interchangeably.

 _Uses and Limitations_